berehovskyi/apex-stream/README.md

 [Full Apex Stream Framework Documentation](/docs/README.md).

 ## User Guide (in development)
-If you want to know more take a look at the [User Guide](https://github.com/berehovskyi/apex-stream/wiki) for brief introduction to the Apex Stream Framework.
+If you want to know more, take a look at the [User Guide](https://github.com/berehovskyi/apex-stream/wiki) for a brief introduction to the Apex Stream Framework.